chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 **Important note 2:**

-Some of the considered gene set analysis methods are web-based applications (*DAVID*, *GSEA*, and *GSEAPreranked*).
+Some of the considered GSA methods are web-based applications (*DAVID*, *GSEA*, and *GSEAPreranked*).
 The optimisation processes for these methods were performed by hand (and documented with screenshots).
 Fully reproducing the results would therefore take months.

 **Important note 3:**